yafethailu/Portfolio/README.md

 </div>

-> 💡 Passionate about building innovative solutions at the intersection of hardware and AI
+> 💡 Passionate about building innovative solutions at the intersection of software & hardware
 >
-> 🎓 Currently exploring RISC-V Architecture and Machine Learning Applications
+> 🎓 Currently exploring RISC-V Architecture and Sustainable Computing
 >
 > 🤖 Working on robotics and embedded systems projects